awsteiner/o2scl/doc/o2scl/sphinx/index.rst

 successfully, and most of the classes are ready for production use.
 Some of the interfaces may change slightly in future versions.
 There are a few classes which are more experimental, and this is stated at the top of the documentation for these classes.

-There are sub-libraries for handling thermodynamics of particles and nuclei, `O2scl_part <../part/html/index.html>`_ and equations of state of dense matter, `O2scl_eos <../eos/html/index.html>`_ .
+O\ :sub:`2`\ scl also computes the thermodynamics of particles and nuclei and equations of state of dense matter.

 Gallery
 =======